products reviews buy news support

 Updates and latest versions:

-These are the latest version numbers of all available plugins:
+These are the latest version numbers of all available and also discontinued plugins:

 OP-X VST: 2.1